 Total pensionable service = 0.7282 of a year

-If you work part time your rate will be based on the full time rate in relation to the duties of the role.
-This means that although you will only pay contributions on the pay that you actually earn, your contribution band will be based on the full time equivalent annual salary for your post.
+If you work part time the contributions you pay is based on the full-time rate in relation to the duties of your role.
+This means that although you’ll only pay contributions on the pay you earn, your contribution band is based on the full-time equivalent annual salary for your role.

 Pension contribution pay bands 2018/19

 |More than £15,609 and up to and including £21,852||12.2%|